 Maryland’s Caps on Non-Economic Damages

-Maryland law places a cap on non-economic damages in medical malpractice cases.
+Maryland law places a Maryland cap on non-economic damages in medical malpractice cases.

 In any action for damages for personal injury (which includes medical malpractice) in which the cause of action arises on or after October 1, 1994, an award for noneconomic damages may not exceed $500,000.
 However, this cap increases by $15,000 every year.